 In particular, she has extensive experience in employment law cases, having defended over 300 employment and civil rights lawsuits to conclusion.
 Elizabeth has also handled more than 100 appeals in state and federal courts and even appeared before the United States Supreme Court.

-Elizabeth serves in leadership roles within the Ius Laboris global labor and employment law alliance of which FordHarrison is the sole U.S. member firm.
-She is an active member of the alliance's Americas Oversight Committee and the Global Mobility International Practice Group.
+Elizabeth serves on the Americas Oversight Committee within the Ius Laboris global labor and employment law alliance of which FordHarrison is the sole U.S. member firm.

 Employers call on Elizabeth to represent them in the entire spectrum of employment-related litigation, appeals, and administrative proceedings, both individual and class-wide.
 She litigates employment matters in state and federal courts in areas such as employment discrimination (Title VII, the ADEA, FMLA, and the ADA), sexual harassment, wrongful discharge, retaliation, whistleblower, federal and state wage and hour laws (both single plaintiff and collective actions), and restrictive covenant agreements including trade secret and non-compete provisions.